-Soils within the project area are classified as Haplargids-Torripsamments and Camborthids-Torriorthents.
-Both of these soil associations are calcareous, highly erodible, and characterized by materials weathered from sedimentary shale and sandstone deposits.
-The main difference between these two soil associations is their relative depth and the terrain in which each occurs.

-Haplargids-Torripsamments soils are well-drained, deep, and comprised of coarse to moderately fine sediments.
+Soils within the project area are classified as haplargids-torripsamments and camborthids-torriorthents.
+Both of these ustic soil associations are calcareous, highly erodible, and characterized by materials weathered from sedimentary shale and sandstone deposits.
+The main differences between these two soil associations are their relative depth, and the terrain in which each occurs.
+Haplargids-torripsamments soils are well-drained, deep, and composed of coarse to moderately fine sediments.
 They occur mainly on nearly level to gently rolling landscapes (Maker et al. 1974:81).
-Camborthids-Torriorthents soils are similar in composition but occur in deep to shallow deposits in areas of moderate to steeply rolling landscape, as well as areas of breaks and escarpments (Maker et al. 1974:83-84).
+Camborthidstorriorthents soils are similar in composition but occur in deep to shallow deposits in areas of moderate to steeply rolling landscape, as well as in areas of breaks and escarpments (Maker et al. 1974:83-84).